jeffh/Fox/docs/source/tutorial.rst

 .. note:: Testing a queue with this technique has obvious testing problems
           (being the test is like the implementation).
-But for larger integration tests, this can be useful.
-They just happen to be less to be concise examples.
+But for larger integration tests this can be useful.
+They just happen to be less concise examples.

 To break this, let's modify the queue implementation::